 I flipflopped for quite a while deciding which of my favorite Canarian fish dishes to add to this list – so much so that my next top ten list will likely be dedicated just to the goodies that come from under the sea.

-Try it here: One of the most memorable meals I’ve had in the islands was at the gorgeous El Burgado in Buenavista del Norte, Tenerife – exquisite grilled sama, tuna tartare and mussels, set amidst small streams trickling down into the ocean beside us.
+Try it here: One of the most memorable meals I’ve had in the islands was at the gorgeous El Burgado in Buenavista del Norte, Tenerife – exquisite grilled sama, tuna tartare and mussels, served at our outdoor table amidst small streams trickling down into the ocean beside us.
 It’s not necessary, however, to do fancy to get good fish.
 Most of the sea side chiringuitos will leave your mouth watering for more.

 Like their fishy friends, I found it similarly impossible to pick just one or two species of shellfish from the islands.
 Some of the most popular shellfish dishes include chipirones (baby squid, usually breaded and fried), pulpo frito (octopus – fried instead of boiled like is common in northern Spain), langostinos (prawns), mejillones (mussels) and one of my faves, lapas (limpets).